-There are good reasons why we’ve become accepting of these as the standard (reasons we’ll go in to another time).But for the hand tool build, and in particular this English style bench, the planked top makes a lot of sense.
+There are good reasons why we’ve become accepting of these as the standard for a workbench top (reasons we’ll go in to another time).But for the hand tool build, and in particular this English style workbench, the planked top makes a lot of sense.

 With physics there’s a general rule – you don’t get owt for nowt; there’s always a compromise.

-Perfectly acclimatised wood glued up in to a multi-laminated top is ‘possibly’ one of the most stable ways of making a top.
-But in return you have to give it grueling amounts of labour and you’re going to have to crack methods unused in most furniture making, and get it wrong and you’ll be plagued with peeling glue lines.
+Perfectly acclimatised wood, glued up in to a multi-laminated top is ‘possibly’ one of the most stable ways of making a top.
+But in return you have to give it gruelling amounts of labour, and you’re going to have to crack methods unused in most furniture making, and get it wrong and you’ll be plagued with peeling glue lines.